 10. Eye rolls are a Londoners’ only form of confrontation.

-12. You’ll learn that London is full of bizarre food trends, and you’ll start hearing about things like this luxury McDonald’s and not even bat an eyelid.
-(Here’s where to find London’s weird and wonderful foods, if you’re interested.)
+12. You’ll learn that London is full of bizarre food trends, and you’ll start hearing about things like these 12-foot noodles and not even bat an eyelid

-13. The doors on the tube serve no purpose, and people will laugh if you as much as raise a hand towards them.
+13. The buttons on the tube doors serve no purpose, and people will laugh if you as much as raise a hand towards them

-16. There’s more to coffee than Starbucks and Pret.
-(Check out these lovely east London coffee shops.)
+15. There’s more to coffee than Starbucks and Pret (Check out these lovely east London coffee shops)

-18. And people will not treat you kindly if you stand on the left of the escalator.
+17. And people will not treat you kindly if you stand on the left of the escalator

-19. Brunch, although seemingly an amalgamation of the words “breakfast” and “lunch”, but it actually happens at about 3pm.
+18. Brunch, although seemingly an amalgamation of the words “breakfast” and “lunch”, actually happens at about 3pm

-20. You’ll also learn that brunch is – more often than not – washed down with booze.
-(Check out these brilliant bottomless brunches.)
+19. You’ll also learn that brunch is – more often than not – washed down with booze (Check out these brilliant bottomless brunches)

-21. And finally you’ll learn that London is the best city in the world, because duh.
+20. And finally, you’ll learn that London is the best city in the world, because duh